sotch-pr35mac/syng/MIGRATION.md

 On startup, the app:

-1. Initializes preferences, bookmarks, and reader document managers.
+1. Initializes preference and bookmark managers.
-2. Checks whether current user data stores are empty.
+2. Checks whether the current bookmarks database is empty.
-3. Checks whether the migration completion marker exists in the current app data directory.
+3. Checks whether `syng-migration-complete.json` exists in the current app-data directory.
-4. If current stores are empty and migration has not completed, tries the legacy `org.syng.app` migration file first, then the current file.
+4. If current user data is empty and migration is not complete, tries the legacy `org.syng.app` migration file first, then the current file.
 5. Imports data and writes `syng-migration-complete.json` so prefs-only migrations do not repeat forever.
 6. Exports a fresh current-identifier backup after startup.